Copyright © 2022

 datasource-micrometer-bom

-This module provides a Bill of Materials (BOM) for dependency management.
+The datasource-micrometer-bom module provides a Bill of Materials (BOM) for Datasource Micrometer modules.

 2.2.
 Installation